 Recently I had the chance to visit Regensburg for the first time.
 I heard it called the most northern city of Italy and was curious to find out why.
 When my long-standing friend Anja suggested taking a trip there, I was giddy with excitement.
 We packed our bags and off we were to discover the beautiful sides of Regensburg in a short 3-day stay.
 We weren’t disappointed.
 The sun was shining, people we met were friendly, and the narrow alleys with colorful houses and wide plazas in the historical old town indeed brought up memories of Italian Dolce Vita.

 We made great discoveries and fell in love with the ambiance of this city on the Danube river.
 Yet our biggest discovery was not a touristy attraction, not a special spot to check out.
-It was Nina, a pleasant and knowledgeable local who runs her own cafe, the Music Café, and also has a cute little apartment that she’s renting out via Airbnb.
+It was Nina, a pleasant and knowledgeable local who runs her own cafe, the Music Café, and also has a cute little apartment that she used to rent out via Airbnb.
 How lucky we were to get a bag full of insider tips about the city from Nina.
 What’s more, she inspired me to start a new article series: „Insider Tips From a Local“.
 I realized that no matter how much and how well you prepare, how many guides for tourists you flip through, the locals are yet the experts and will point you to the lesser-known gems, those places that only natives know.

 And what better way to start the new series than with all the tips and recommendations from Nina, this charming lady who knows so much about „her“ city.
 A big „Thank you!“ goes out to Nina for sharing her inside information with all of us.

 How long have you been living in Regensburg?

 I was born here.
 In the heart of the old town.

 What’s so special about the city?